Valence electron: Electrical conductivity

 Valence electrons are also responsible for the bonding in the pure chemical elements, and whether their electrical conductivity is characteristic of metals, semiconductors, or insulators.

 Metallic elements generally have high electrical conductivity when in the solid state.
 In each row of the periodic table, the metals occur to the left of the nonmetals, and thus a metal has fewer possible valence electrons than a nonmetal.
 However, a valence electron of a metal atom has a small ionization energy, and in the solid-state this valence electron is relatively free to leave one atom in order to associate with another nearby.
 This situation characterises metallic bonding.
 Such a "free" electron can be moved under the influence of an electric field, and its motion constitutes an electric current; it is responsible for the electrical conductivity of the metal.
 Copper, aluminium, silver, and gold are examples of good conductors.

 A nonmetallic element has low electrical conductivity; it acts as an insulator.
 Such an element is found toward the right of the periodic table, and it has a valence shell that is at least half full (the exception is boron).
-Its ionization energy is large; an electron cannot leave an atom easily when an electric field is applied, and thus such an element can conduct only very small electric currents.
+Its ionization energy is large; an electron cannot leave an atom easily when an electric field is applied, and thus such an element can conduct only once a large voltage has been emplaced across it.
 Examples of solid elemental insulators are diamond (an allotrope of carbon) and sulfur.
 These form covalently bonded structures, either with covalent bonds extending across the whole structure (as in diamond) or with individual covalent molecules weakly attracted to each other by intermolecular forces (as in sulfur).
 (The noble gases remain as single atoms, but those also experience intermolecular forces of attraction, that become stronger as the group is descended: helium boils at −269 °C, while radon boils at −61.7 °C.)

 A solid compound containing metals can also be an insulator if the valence electrons of the metal atoms are used to form ionic bonds.
 For example, although elemental sodium is a metal, solid sodium chloride is an insulator, because the valence electron of sodium is transferred to chlorine to form an ionic bond, and thus that electron cannot be moved easily.

 A semiconductor has an electrical conductivity that is intermediate between that of a metal and that of a nonmetal; a semiconductor also differs from a metal in that a semiconductor's conductivity increases with temperature.
 The typical elemental semiconductors are silicon and germanium, each atom of which has four valence electrons.
 The properties of semiconductors are best explained using band theory, as a consequence of a small energy gap between a valence band (which contains the valence electrons at absolute zero) and a conduction band (to which valence electrons are excited by thermal energy).